-- GardaWorld will only engage in legitimate security work which adheres to the principles of International Law, including International Humanitarian and Human Rights Law. - GardaWorld does not condone, nor will it ever intentionally become involved in, the violation of Human Rights as embodied within the Universal Declaration of Human Rights and the European Convention of Human Rights. - GardaWorld personnel respect the culture, religion and ethnic customs, human dignity and Human Rights of the communities and countries in which they work.
+- GardaWorld will only engage in legitimate security work which adheres to the principles and letter of International Law, including International Humanitarian and Human Rights Law. - GardaWorld does not condone, nor will it ever intentionally become involved in, the violation of Human Rights as embodied within the Universal Declaration of Human Rights and the European Convention of Human Rights. - GardaWorld personnel respect the culture, religion and ethnic customs, human dignity and Human Rights of the communities and countries in which they work.
 They will to the best of their ability and wherever possible, rigorously oppose the violation of these rights.

 We have a specific policy dealing with Human Rights which outlines the commitment to the UN Guiding Principles on Business and Human Rights, including guidance on Human Rights Risk and Impact Assessments (HRRIA).
-Furthermore, although unable to participate formally in the extractives' industry Voluntary Principles on Security and Human Rights (VPs) due to our status as consultants, GardaWorld incorporates the ethos of the VPs into our day-to-day business conduct via the GardaWorld Code and our regular assessments of potential impacts on Human Rights, at both the strategic and operational level, of Human Rights risks and our potential impacts.
+Furthermore, although unable to participate formally in the extractives' industry Voluntary Principles on Security and Human Rights (VPs) due to our status as consultants, GardaWorld incorporates the ethos of the VPs into our day-to-day business conduct via the GardaWorld Code and our regular assessments of potential impacts on Human Rights, at both the strategic and operational level of Human Rights risks and our potential impacts.
+As fully certified members of the ICoCA, we comply with the Code and train our staff in its relevance to behaviour that might impact others Human Rights.

 GardaWorld has robust policies requiring our sub-contractors to adhere to these principles.
-We have a supplier selection policy through which we determine whether potential suppliers meet the same standards and code of ethics and conduct on Human Rights, and suppliers must acknowledge and confirm adherence to our Supplier Code.
-Only suppliers that can demonstrate evidence of meeting these standards are included on our supplier list.
+We have a supplier selection policy through which we determine whether suppliers meet the same standards and code of ethics and conduct on Human Rights, and GardaWorld's suppliers must acknowledge and confirm adherence to our Supplier Code.
 Our due diligence approach includes where appropriate (dependent upon the area of operations and the work to be undertaken) assessing what training is provided by sub-contractors to their personnel, especially concerning Human Rights and anti-bribery and corruption.
-This is not just a "desk top" exercise but generally involves visiting our suppliers, where we remain vigilant to potential abuses.
+This is not just a "desk-top" exercise, but rather generally involves visiting our suppliers and ensuring our staff remain vigilant to potential abuses.

 - Statement of Conformance and Code of Ethics.
-In order to maintain the highest ethical standards, GardaWorld ensures that all personnel sign an acknowledgment form to confirm that they have read in detail, understand and will abide by the GardaWorld Code and international humanitarian laws; every person's signed statement is kept on record. - Whistleblowing.
-The Company encourages all workers to take responsibility for raising any concerns that they might have about any unethical malpractice or Human Rights abuses within the workplace.
-As such GardaWorld has a designated Whistleblowing Policy in order for any individual to report concerns about potentially dangerous, illegal or unethical workplace practices.
-The policy and procedures allow anonymity if it is requested.
-Any cases of whistleblowing are monitored by the Legal Department to ensure they are properly handled and that lessons are identified (as applicable). - Training for Operatives.
-To ensure that the ethos that we work to is correctly understood by all deployed personnel, training is given which covers Geneva Convention, Hague Convention and International Humanitarian Law; Local Law; Human Rights Law (including anti-trafficking in persons); Public International Law; the Montreux Document, the
+In order to maintain the highest ethical standards, GardaWorld ensures that all personnel sign an acknowledgment form to confirm that they have read in detail, understand and will abide by the GardaWorld Code and international humanitarian laws.
+By making this acknowledgement, personnel are confirming that nothing in their past or present conduct contravenes our code. - Whistleblowing.
+The Company encourages and expects all staff to take responsibility for raising any concerns about unethical malpractice or Human Rights abuses within the workplace.
+As such GardaWorld has a designated Whistleblowing Policy and a fully independent Whistleblowing Hotline.
+Any instances of whistleblowing are investigated with the Legal Department's oversight to ensure they are properly handled.
+In addition, each quarter a summary of whistleblowing cases are reported to the Governance Committee at the GardaWorld Group level in Montreal and to the Oversight Board. - Training for Operatives.
+To ensure that the ethos that we work to is correctly understood by all deployed personnel, training is given which covers Geneva Convention, Hague

-International Code of Conduct (ICoCA) and UN Global Compact and, where relevant, Sharia Law.
-Also, every member of staff receives mandatory training and participates in workshops on Human Rights, including the UN Guiding Principles on Business and Human Rights.
-Personnel attendance on training courses is recorded and monitored and the requirement for continuation training is reviewed as part of regular performance reviews.
+Convention and International Humanitarian Law; Local Law; Human Rights Law (including anti-trafficking in persons); Public International Law; the Montreux Document and the International Code of Conduct (ICoC).
+Also, every member of staff receives mandatory training on Human Rights, including the UN Guiding Principles on Business and Human Rights.